lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 - `aiProcess_Triangulate`: This will transform each face of the mesh into a triangle (which is why we expect when loading that data into the GPU).
 If a face is made up of more than three indices, it will split that face into as many triangles as needed.
 - `aiProcess_FixInfacingNormals`: This tries to identify normals that point inwards and reverse their direction.
 - `aiProcess_CalcTangentSpace`: This calculates the tangents a bitangets for each mesh.
 We will not use these data immediately, but we will need it when we apply light effects later on.
+- `aiProcess_PreTransformVertices`: This removes the node graph and pre-transforms all vertices with the local transformation matrices of their nodes.
+Keep in mind that this flag cannot be used with animations.

 The `loadMeshes` method version which accepts the flags as a parameter is defined like this: